toyota-connected/flutter-desktop/README.md

-# Linux Pigeon Sandbox
+# Flutter Desktop

-This is a sandbox to experiment with Pigeon-based plugins on Linux.
+This is a fork of the Flutter Engine platform/glfw platform.
+This has a plugin registrar and is suitable for running cross-platform development scenarios.

 Checkout this repo and run